Moodle Course Management System

 Making the Moodle database use Unicode

-Some versions of Moodle also tell you that "It is required that you store all your data in Unicode format".
+Some versions of Moodle tell you that "It is required that you store all your data in Unicode format".
 If you see this error, you need to run this command on your database using either phpMyAdmin or the "mysql" command-line tool:

 ALTER DATABASE db_name DEFAULT CHARACTER SET utf8;